healthcare-and-life-sciences/lwc/README.md

 SF supports two different versions of Omniscripts where these LWC's can be used.
-These LWC's are ready to be used in vlocity_ins but if you are using Omnistudio Core, then you need to make the follwoing change on the LWC JS file
+These LWC's are ready to be used in vlocity_ins but if you are using Omnistudio Core, then you need to make the following change on the LWC JS file